merqurian/qdldl-python/README.md

 free LDL factorization routine for quasi-definite linear systems: `Ax = b`.

+## Building
+Only success so far has been building on linux.
+To do so:

+1. clone https://github.com/osqp/qdldl and build it
+2. copy that directory under `c`
+3. run python -m build -w

 ## Installation

 This package can be directly installed via pip,